OmreeBenari/35c3_collection/README.md

 **Disclaimer**

+I worked on this challenge alongside Yochai Eisenrich.
 We haven't finished the challenge on time, just a few hours after the CTF was over.
 After the write-ups started flowing we noticed that we solved it with an unintended bug, so we decided to write about it because it's kinda cool.

 **Overview**